 Not only is vegan Italian wedding soup a great, easy dinner, but it also packs up great for a few days of lunch to go.

-In addition, if you love soup as much as I do, and you love extras for the next day, try out these yummy soup recipes:
+Also, if you love soup as much as I do, and you love extras for the next day, try out these yummy soup recipes:

 - No Oil Rachel Ray Copy Cat Vegan Minestrone Soup